 Even if the marriage has been consummated, the right of prompt Dower of a wife does not extinguish.
-The wife has right to recover that amount afterwards.
-For recovering the prompt Dower, wife has three years of limitation period.
+The wife has the right to recover that amount afterwards.
+For recovering the prompt Dower, the wife has three years of limitation period.

 The deferred Dower is given to the wife if the marriage dissolves or the husband dies.
 The purpose of giving this Dower is the maintenance* of the wife after the husband.

 The Dower, which is to be paid at the time of marriage like prompt Dower, can become deferred Dower if the wife doesn’t demand immediately after marriage.
 The moment she demands the sum of Dower, the Dower is no more deferred and has to be paid to the wife immediately.